North Carolina prosecutor expands fight against youth vaping

-RALEIGH, N.C. — North Carolina’s top prosecutor says he’s expanding efforts to halt e-cigarette marketing to teens by suing eight more manufacturers of vaping products.
+RALEIGH, N.C. — North Carolina’s top prosecutor expanded his efforts to halt e-cigarette sales to teens on Monday by suing eight more manufacturers of vaping products.

+Josh Stein, the Democratic attorney general in the traditionally tobacco-friendly state, said he is filing lawsuits against eight e-cigarette companies in an announcement timed to grab attention during the first week of school.

-Attorney General Josh Stein, a Democrat, announced on Tuesday that he’s filing lawsuits against eight e-cigarette companies.
-The lawsuits allege they are marketing to young people with candy and dessert flavors, as well as social media ads.
-He’s asking courts in the traditional tobacco-growing state to shut down marketing to underage people.
+He alleges that the vape manufacturers market to young people with candy and dessert flavors on social media and don’t use proper age verification for sales.
+He’s asking courts to shut down marketing and sales to underage people.

+“We simply have to do more to protect kids, and I as attorney general of North Carolina refuse to stand by as e-cigarette companies entice thousands of children to use their products,” Stein told reporters.

+He said flavors including cotton candy, gummy bear and graham cracker are helping to fuel an “epidemic” of smoking among young people and threatening to reverse a downward trend in tobacco use in North Carolina and around the country.

 Stein previously announced in May he was suing the company that makes Juul, the dominant brand in the e-cigarette market.
 He said Tuesday his office has been in discussions with Juul as the litigation proceeds.